 I also sometimes like to dig deeper by making small journals that use a single word.
 This concept challenges you you to consider what a journal really is, and is the next video workshop I’ll be presenting in Creative Art’n’Soul Journaling.
 You can find more details about Creative Art’n’Soul here.

-This year I made a mixed media wall hanging with a tiny journal to hold my word.
-This was so much fun I turned is into an online class.
+Last year I made a mixed media wall hanging with a tiny journal to hold my word.
+This was so much fun I turned it into an online class.
 You can find details about it here.

 Whichever way you choose and use your word, it’s a wonderful way to get through the year.
 At the end of the year looking back, I’m always amazed at how things unfold in the most amazing way, often bringing profound change along with it.